shadeye/google-interview-university/README.md

         - [Jagged Arrays (video)](https://www.youtube.com/watch?v=1jtrQqYpt7g)
         - [Jagged Arrays (video)](https://www.lynda.com/Developer-Programming-Foundations-tutorials/Jagged-arrays/149042/177106-4.html)
         - [Resizing arrays (video)](https://www.lynda.com/Developer-Programming-Foundations-tutorials/Resizable-arrays/149042/177108-4.html)
-    - [ ] Implement a vector (mutable array with automatic resizing):
+    - [O] Implement a vector (mutable array with automatic resizing):
-        - [ ] Practice coding using arrays and pointers, and pointer math to jump to an index instead of using indexing.
+        - [O] Practice coding using arrays and pointers, and pointer math to jump to an index instead of using indexing.
-        - [ ] new raw data array with allocated memory
+        - [O] new raw data array with allocated memory
             - can allocate int array under the hood, just not use its features
             - start with 16, or if starting number is greater, use power of 2 - 16, 32, 64, 128
         - [ ] size() - number of items